Alison Krauss: 2000–present: Current career

-Adam Steffey left Union Station in 1998, and was replaced with renowned dobro player Jerry Douglas.
+Adam Steffey left Union Station in 1998, and was replaced by renowned dobro player Jerry Douglas.
 Douglas had provided studio back-up to Krauss' records since 1987's Too Late to Cry.
 Their next album, New Favorite, was released on August 14, 2001.
 The album went on to win the Grammy for Best Bluegrass Album, with the single "The Lucky One" winning a Grammy as well.
 New Favorite was followed up by the double platinum double album Live in 2002 and a release of a DVD of the same live performance in 2003.
 Both the album and the DVD were recorded during a performance at The Louisville Palace and both the album and DVD have been certified double Platinum.
 Also in 2002 she played a singing voice for one of the characters in the animated comedy film Eight Crazy Nights.

 Lonely Runs Both Ways was released in 2004, and eventually became another Alison Krauss & Union Station gold certified album.
 Ron Block described Lonely Runs Both Ways as "pretty much... what we've always done" in terms of song selection and the style, in which those songs were recorded.
-Krauss believes the group "was probably the most unprepared we've ever been" for the album and that songs were chosen as needed rather than planned beforehand.
+Krauss believes the group "was probably the most unprepared we've ever been" for the album and that songs were chosen as needed rather than planned.
 She also performed a duet with Brad Paisley on his album Mud on the Tires in the single "Whiskey Lullaby".
 The single was quickly ranked in the top fifty of the Billboard Hot 100 and the top five of the Hot Country Songs, and won the Country Music Association Awards for "Best Musical Event" and "Best Music Video" of the year.